-Chapter Twenty-One

-Fund Management and Reconciliation
+Chapter Twenty-One Fund Management and Reconciliation (Return to Table of Contents)

 21.1 Fund Management and Reconciliation

 21.1.1 Federal Pell Grant

 The Director of Financial Aid works in conjunction with the Business Office to ensure that funds are managed properly.
 The Financial Aid Office reports Federal Pell Grant awards to the Common Origination and Disbursement (COD) program.
 In turn, Federal funding levels for the Pell Grant are increased, and the Business Office draws down funds.
 The Financial Aid Office and the Business Office reconcile drawn down amounts with awards.